CBC Radio 3: Video

-CBC Radio 3 hosts
+Personalities

 As of March 30, 2015, the service no longer features live hosting, although prerecorded feature segments are still heard as interstitials.
 Grant Lawrence remains an employee of the service, hosting podcasts as well as voicing the prerecorded segments.

 Past hosts heard on the network included Lana Gay, Tariq Hussain, Amanda Putz, Craig Norris, Alexis Mazurin, Lauren Burrows, Pete Morey, Lisa Christiansen, Raina Douris, Dave Shumka, Emma Godmere, Vish Khanna and Talia Schlanger.
 Canadian musicians and other media personalities have also sometimes appeared as guest hosts, including Joel Plaskett, Carolyn Mark, Buck 65, Nirmala Basnayake, Hannah Sung, Brent Bambury, Graham Wright, Alanna Stuart and Nardwuar the Human Serviette.
 Some personalities associated with the sister service Bande à part also appeared on the network as reporters or correspondents covering Quebec's music scene.

 Bucky Awards

 From 2006 to 2013, CBC Radio 3 presented the annual Bucky Awards, which honour Canadian indie pop and rock music.
 The awards, determined by listener vote, include such non-traditional categories as "most Canadian tune" and "sexiest musician."
 The awards were created after Lawrence made comments on the air criticizing the Juno Awards for overlooking Arcade Fire in their nominations, and a listener suggested in response that Radio 3 should create its own awards.

 In 2014, the Bucky Awards were merged into the expanded CBC Music Awards.